 Mailed Applications: You’ll get a decision within 7-10 business days of Chase receiving your application.

 Chase’s credit card approval and delivery timeframes are pretty standard.
-The fastest way to get a Chase credit card in your hands is to apply online.
+The fastest way to get a Chase credit card in your hands is by applying online and requesting expedited delivery.
+You can also call Chase for free expedited delivery once approved.

 You can get approved for a Chase credit card instantly.
 If not, you will most likely receive a decision within 7-10 business days.
 In some cases, however, it can take Chase up to 30 days to make a ruling.